New treatment recommendations for Still's disease Watch the video

-This is a well established
+This is a well established safety profile

-In clinical studies, the most frequently reported adverse reactions associated with Kineret have been injection site reactions (ISRs), mostly reported as mild to moderate.
-ISRs typically appear within 2 weeks of starting treatment and disappear within 4-6 weeks.1 Other common adverse events with Kineret include headache, neutropenia, thrombocytopenia, serious infections, and increased serum levels of cholesterol.1
+¨In clinical studies the most frequently reported adverse reactions associated with Kineret have been injection site reactions (ISRs), mostly reported as mild to moderate.
+ISRs typically appear within 2 weeks of starting treatment and disappear within 4-6 weeks.¹ Other common adverse events with Kineret include headache, neutropenia, thrombocytopenia, serious infections, and increased serum levels of cholesterol.1

-TOTAL WORLDWIDE EXPOSURE TO KINERET3
+TOTAL WORLDWIDE EXPOSURE TO KINERET2

->170 000
+>160 000

 PATIENT YEARS